DataDog/browser-sdk/packages/logs/README.md

 ### Change the destination

-By default, loggers created by the Datadog browser logs SDK are sending logs to Datadog.
-After the Datadog browser logs SDK is initialized, it is possible to configure the logger to:
+By default, loggers created by the Datadog Browser SDK for Logs are sending logs to Datadog.
+After the Datadog Browser SDK for Logs is initialized, it is possible to configure the logger to:

 - send logs to the `console` and Datadog (`http`)
 - send logs to the `console` only